eP logo white

 However, research in risk management suggests that the risks don’t actually lower, and that it’s the other way around - the greater the complacency and confidence, the more risk prevails.

 It stands to reason therefore, that a culture of complacency is one of the most dangerous things in a workplace.
-Familiarity and routine with tasks generates a false sense of confidence amongst employees.
+Familiarity with routine tasks and no major incidents, can generate a false sense of confidence amongst employees.

 How can we avoid complacency and remain alert?